Key Takeaways: MOBI vs EPUB

-That said, if the book you want to read comes as a MOBI file already, there’s no reason to convert it to EPUB unless your device is incompatible with MOBI files.
-That might be the case though, since most third-party e-readers and reading apps such as Adobe Digital Editions aren’t compatible with Amazon’s in-house format.
+That said, if the book you want to read comes as a MOBI file already, there’s no reason to convert it to EPUB unless your device is incompatible with MOBI files or you want to email it directly to your Kindle.
+That might be the case though, since most third-party e-readers and reading apps, such as Adobe Digital Editions, aren’t compatible with Amazon’s in-house format.

 How to Convert EPUB & MOBI

 Converting books between the EPUB and MOBI formats is incredibly easy.
-A simple Google search will show that there are dozens of free converter websites out there, and all you need to do is go to one of the top ones, upload your EPUB or MOBI file and click “convert.”
+A simple Google search will show that there are dozens of free converter websites out there.
+All you need to do is go to one of the top ones, upload your EPUB or MOBI file and click “convert.”

 This kind of quick and simple browser-based solution will work for the vast majority of books.
 That said, if you’re trying to convert an especially large file, perhaps a 1,000-page epic or image-laden work, then you’ll probably run into the file size limits on these sites.
 If that’s the case, you can download Calibre, a free e-book management program.

 How to Convert EPUB & MOBI Files With Calibre